FactoryBoy/factory_boy/docs/internals.rst

 1. The ``StepBuilder`` fetches the attributes computed by the ``Resolver``.
 2. It applies renaming/adjustment rules
-3. It passes them to the :meth:`FactoryOptions.instantiate` method, which forwards to the proper methods.
+3. It passes them to the ``FactoryOptions.instantiate`` method, which forwards to the proper methods.
 4. Post-declaration are applied (in declaration order)